Robert Russell Bennett: Broadway arrangements and orchestrations (a selection)

 Bennett also did the orchestrations for the 1936 film version of Show Boat, and for the 1955 film version of Oklahoma!
-Some of his stage orchestrations were used in the 1958 film version of South Pacific, and the 1956 film version of The King and I.
+Some of his stage orchestrations were used in the 1958 film version of South Pacific, and the 1956 film version of The King and I and by Irwin Kostal for the 1965 film version of The Sound of Music.